top of page

 Home

-Revolutionizing the treatment of
+Advancing the treatment of

 ischemic stroke and heart attack,

-re-establishing blood flow faster,
+re-establishing blood flow earlier, faster,

 Thrombolytic Science (TSci) is a private, clinical stage, vascular medicine & biotech company